-The windshield header panel which covers the windshield hinge adjustment, as well as the windshield wiper mechanism, is fastened where it joins the headlining and held in a retaining channel at the bottom.
-By removing the sun visor, windshield wiper control handle and the screws in the upper windshield garnish moulding, two of which hold the rear vision mirror, the retaining channel can be withdrawn and the header panel released to gain access to the hinges and windshield wiper.
+The windshield header panel which covers the windshield hinge adjustment, as well as the windshield wiper mechanism, is fastened where it joins the head-lining and held in a retaining channel at the bottom.
+By removing the sun visor, windshield wiper control handle and the screws in the upper windshield header, two of which hold the rear vision mirror, the retaining channel can he withdrawn and the header panel released sufficiently to gain access to the hinges and windshield wiper.
+It should not be necessary to disturb the upper fastening of this panel.